kvuong2711/aerial-megadepth/README.md

 cd ../../../../
 ```

-## Inference
+## Usage
-Our checkpoints are fully compatible with the original DUSt3R/MASt3R/MASt3R-SfM codebase - if you already have them set up, you can simply swap the checkpoint for aerial-ground scenarios!
+Our finetuned checkpoints are fully compatible with the original DUSt3R/MASt3R/MASt3R-SfM codebase - if you already have them set up, you can simply swap the checkpoint for aerial-ground scenarios!

 ### Checkpoints